-Cheryl L. Leahy will teach a seminar on Animals in Agriculture and the Law for the Fall 2012 semester.
+Cheryl L. Leahy teaches a seminar on Animals in Agriculture and the Law.